 Jill at Random Ramblings fun meme "Top Ten Picks" topic of the week is "Worst Books You've Ever Read.".
 Now my top ten may not signify poor writing- but for sure will signify destructive books that I read during college and at a time when I was researching world religions.

 -Who is Margaret Sanger?
-She would be the founder of Planned Parent Hood, who published a book (which has been out of print for years) sharing all her thoughts on race control and birth control methods.
+She would be the founder of Planned Parenthood, who published a book (which has been out of print for years and rumored to be frowned upon by PP) sharing all her thoughts on race and birth control methods.
+I read this book along with 2 on my list for research during school which unbelievably was for a paper on the Spartans.

 Opening Lines of TPOC-